APHL-Global-Health/OpenLDR/README.md

 `git clone https://github.com/APHL-Global-Health/OpenLDR.git`

-Inside the management tool root directory, download the dependencies required using npm like
+Navigate to `OpenLDR` directory and download the dependencies required using npm like

 `npm i`